"Each day that I'm here my spirit gets torn down little by little."

 L'Alternativa Festival de Cinema Independent

-Documentary Fortnight, the Museum of Modern Art (MoMA)
+World Premiere, Documentary Fortnight, The Museum of Modern Art (MoMA)

 "An original piece of editing, which exploits the split screen principle in a way that is as pertinent as it is original." —Telerama